Northern Virginia trolleys: Fairfax and Arlington lines

-In 1896, track was laid from Rosslyn through Clarendon and Ballston to Falls Church, constituting the North Arlington Branch and part of the Fairfax Line, and the name was changed to the Washington, Arlington & Falls Church (WA&FC).
+In 1896, the company laid track from Rosslyn through Clarendon and Ballston to Falls Church, constituting the North Arlington Branch and part of the Fairfax Line, and the name was changed to the Washington, Arlington & Falls Church (WA&FC).
 The track though Fort Myer was extended past the northwest entrance to Arlington National Cemetery to reach Penrose in 1900 and Nauck, just north of Four Mile Run, in 1901.
 That same year saw the opening of about a mile of additional track, extending from East Falls Church to West Falls Church.
 Work on a far more ambitious extension began at West Falls Church in 1903, bringing the line through Dunn Loring and Vienna in 1904 to reach the Fairfax County Courthouse in Fairfax City.
-In 1907, the W.A. & F.C. built the South Arlington branch from Clarendon to Mount Vernon Junction, where it met the Washington, Alexandria and Mt.
-Vernon Railway's Rosslyn branch.
+The railroad finally gained access, indirectly, to Washington, when the Washington and Old Dominion Railroad began running a "bridge car" from Rosslyn to Georgetown in 1906.
+In 1907, the W.A. & F.C. built the South Arlington branch from Clarendon to a point where it met the Washington, Alexandria and Mt.
+Vernon Railway's Rosslyn branch, called Mount Vernon Junction, and used systems tracks to reach downtown Washington via the Long Bridge.

 In 1907, the railway was involved in a crash with an automobile that killed the motorman and injured several employees and passengers.
-The subsequent law suits forced the railway into receivership.
+The subsequent lawsuits forced the railway into receivership.
+In 1908 it was sold to the Washington, Alexandria & Mount Vernon.